techbrett/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 When the organizer doesn’t have a OneDrive account, here's what happens, in order, to the meeting recording:

 1. The recording is saved to the co-organizer's OneDrive, while the meeting or event organizer retains permissions to edit and share the recording.
-When there are multiple co-organizers, the recording saves to the co-organizers' OneDrive, ordered by the first letter or number of each co-organizer's Entra object ID.
+When there are multiple co-organizers, the recording saves to the co-organizers' OneDrive, ordered by the first letter or number of each co-organizer's Microsoft Entra object ID.
 To find the object IDs for users in your org, see [Locate important IDs for a user](/partner-center/account-settings/find-ids-and-domain-names#find-the-user-object-id).

    Let's take a look at the following example with three co-organizers: